-Bacterial infections of the vagina (such as bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a vaginal infection that occurs when the balance of bacteria in the vagina is altered.
-Women who have a sexually transmitted infection, who have several sex partners,... read more ) may lead to preterm labor or premature rupture of the membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
+Bacterial infections of the vagina (such as bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a common condition that occurs when the balance of bacteria in the vagina (vaginal microbiome) is altered.
+Bacterial vaginosis causes a thin, yellow-green or gray discharge... read more ) may lead to preterm labor or premature rupture of the membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
 After the membranes rupture, labor often soon follows.
 If labor does... read more containing the fetus.

 Urinary tract infections Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more increase the risk of preterm labor and premature rupture of the membranes containing the fetus.